joinpursuit/8-0-technical-curriculum/03-react/react-state-objects/readme.md

-# React State: Arrays
+# React State: Arrays & Objects

 State is a core concept and feature of React.
 Learning to work with state in React takes practice.
-When you copy arrays and objects, you must be mindful to copy them properly, update the values and then update state.
+It is crucial to never update state directly.
+Because arrays and objects are passed by reference, when you copy arrays and objects, you must be mindful to copy them properly, then update the values and then update state.
 If you don't make a copy, you will end up manipulating state directly, which will not allow React to update properly.

 ## Objectives